RadekKoubsky/byteman-wildfly-log/README.md

 produces log:
 `19:08:44,507 DEBUG [io.undertow.servlet.handlers.ServletHandler] (default task-12) [ThreadId-300] (Method handleRequest) Request info:  URL = http://localhost:8080/wildfly-helloworld-ws, protocol = HTTP/1.1, method = GET, query string: wsdl`

-## Byteman vs JBoss module class loading
+## Byteman vs JBoss modules class loading
 When a byteman rule passes a class from JBoss modules system to the log helper class, the ClassNotFoundException is thrown because the log helper class is loaded by different classloader.
-As a consequence of this, rules use dollar expression to build log message and passes it to log helper class as java.lang.String.
+As a consequence of this, rules use dollar expression to build log message and passes it to log helper class as `java.lang.String`.

 After discussion with the author of Byteman, an experimental implementation of the classloading problem was made and is considered in the next version of Byteman.
 Full discussion can be viewed at https://developer.jboss.org/thread/261314